Parts of Yellowstone may reopen to tourists on Monday, but flooding has been a disaster for neighboring towns - KTVZ

 The battering floodwaters wiped away entire segments of paved road near the northern entrance, downed trees and triggered multiple mudslides.

+Video from witnesses showed one building in Gardiner collapsing into the river on Monday.
+Gardiner was isolated by water Monday and into Tuesday as flooding rendered roads and bridges impassable.

-Aerial video of the damage captured by CNN shows one Montana home hanging precariously over the edge of a severely eroded embankment.
-Photos of the aftermath in the city of Red Lodge, Montana, on Tuesday, show several streets piled with rocks and debris as water still runs over the sidewalks.
+Aerial video captured by CNN shows one Montana home hanging precariously over the edge of a severely eroded embankment.
+Photos of the aftermath in the city of Red Lodge, Montana, on Tuesday show several streets piled with rocks and debris as water still runs over the sidewalks.

 Region braces for more potential flooding

-Note: Correction: A previous version of this story misspelled Kari Huesing’s first name and incorrectly identified her position at the Yellowstone Gateway Inn.
-Huesing is the office manager.